THE TRUTH ABOUT OLIVE OIL AND BARREL AGED BALSAMIC VINEGARS

 WHAT ARE THE HEALTH BENEFITS OF FRESH & PURE EXTRA VIRGIN OLIVE OIL?

 The health benefits of a daily diet including FRESH, PURE extra-virgin olive oil are wide-ranging and the basis for the Mediterranean Diet.
-High quality EVOO is rich in monounsaturated fat (a type of “good” fat ) and loaded with polyphenols which provide antioxidant effects.
+High quality EVOO is rich in monounsaturated fat (a type of “good” fat ) and loaded with Biophenols which impart both antioxidant and anti-inflammatory effects.
 A significant amount of research has been conducted on the benefits of antioxidants in one’s daily diet and many studies have shown links to reducing the risk of Cancer, Cardiovascular disease, and other ailments.
 An interesting side note-the Mediterranean region has one of the lowest cancer incidence rates in the World.
 They must be doing something right.

 HOW SHOULD EXTRA VIRGIN OLIVE OIL & BARREL AGED BALSAMICS BE STORED?